leopolicastro/task-manager/README.md

 # Mern Todo API

 A MERN-stack API to handle To Do lists.
-Uses bryptjs and JWT for authentication.

 ## Requirements